 Cacio e pepe.

 Quintessentially Roman and totally void of faffyness.
 Pasta tossed with a finely grated pecorino romano, coarsely ground pepper and a splash of pasta water.
 The starch from the water combined with the cheese forms a thick, creamy white sauce which essentially looks like cream.
-You can literally fool yourself into a better lower waist circumference.
+You can literally fool yourself into a lower waist circumference.

 All'Amatriciana without the tomatoes.
 Equally smokey and delicious.